freenas/freenas-docs/userguide/tasks.rst

 When an existing task has run, a :literal:`✓` or :literal:`x` is shown to reflect the success or failure of the task.
 Click either symbol to open the :guilabel:`Logs` window.
-This window displays the logs related the task that ran.
+This window displays logs related to the task that ran.
 Click :guilabel:`DOWNLOAD LOGS` to open a popup window to download the :file:`.log` file.